src04c/HASSIO-Honeywell-TCC/README.md

 # HASSIO-Honeywell-TCC
-A modified version of the honeywell integration, modified to avoid the API rate limit
+A modified version of the honeywell integration, specifically modified to avoid the API rate limit